Battle of Lima Site 85: Background

 Phou Pha Thi is a remote mountain in Houaphanh Province, northeastern Laos.
 The mountain, which is about 1,700 m high, is located within the former Royal Lao Army's Military Region 2, and about 24 km from the border of the Democratic Republic of Vietnam and 48 km away from Sam Neua, the Pathet Lao capital.
 For the local Hmong and Yao tribes that lived in the area, Phou Pha Thi was a place of religious significance.
 They believed it was inhabited by spirits possessing supernatural powers to exercise control over their lives.
 The United States Air Force (USAF) saw Phou Pha Thi as an ideal location for installing a radar navigation system to assist pilots in their bombing campaigns in North Vietnam, and along the Ho Chi Minh Trail inside Laos.

 Laos was a neutral country according to the International Agreement on the Neutrality of Laos signed on 23 July 1962.
 Therefore, the United States was prohibited from openly conducting military operations in the kingdom.
 Activities undertaken by the USAF in Laos had to be approved by the ambassador to Laos, William H. Sullivan.
 When the plan to install a navigation system on Phou Pha Thi Mountain was proposed, Sullivan initially opposed it as he thought that Laotian Prime Minister Prince Souvanna Phouma would not allow his country to be involved in an aerial offensive against North Vietnam.
-Souvanna Phouma did permit the installation, on the condition that it not be manned by U.S. military personnel.
+Souvanna Phouma did permit the installation, on the condition that it not be used or occupied by U.S. military personnel.

 Phou Pha Thi, in northeastern Laos, the site of a U.S. TACAN facility known as Lima Site 85.